Massacred Greeks of western Anatolia laid out on stretchers. Photo: Evangelos Pappas, military photographer.

-Feridunoğlu Osman Ağa (1883-1923) otherwise known as Topal Osman, was a brigand and Kemalist Military Commander responsible for the mass murder of a vast number of Greeks during the Greek Genocide.
-While serving for the Committee of Union and Progress (CUP) in the Balkans as a volunteer, he received an injury to his foot which resulted in him being referred to as Topal Osman (topal meaning lame).1 During World War 1 he would round up deserters, some of whom he enlisted in his band.
+Feridunoğlu Osman Ağa (1883-1923) otherwise known as Topal Osman, was a brigand and Kemalist military commander responsible for the mass murder of a vast number of Greeks during the Greek Genocide.
+While serving for the Committee of Union and Progress (CUP) in the Balkans as a volunteer, he received an injury to his foot which resulted in him being referred to as Topal Osman (topal meaning lame).1 During World War 1 he rounded up deserters, some of whom he enlisted in his band.

 Osman Ağa roamed the Black Sea region with his band of ‘cut-throats’ and was responsible for numerous massacres and deportations of Greeks and Armenians.
-He had a fanatical loyalty to Mustafa Kemal who awarded him a colonelcy and also served as his bodyguard.2 He was appointed mayor of Giresun (Gr: Κερασούντα) in 1919 as a reward for his murderous deeds.
-Mustafa Kemal's biographer Andrew Mango, refers to Topal Osman as 'a sadistic ethnic cleanser of Armenians and Greeks'.3
+He had a fanatical loyalty to Mustafa Kemal who awarded him a colonelcy and also served as his bodyguard.2 In 1919, he was appointed mayor of Giresun (Gr: Κερασούντα) as a reward for his murderous deeds.
+Mustafa Kemal's biographer Andrew Mango refers to Topal Osman as 'a sadistic ethnic cleanser of Armenians and Greeks'.3

 The Central Council of Pontus received eye-witness accounts of the following atrocities committed by Osman Ağa and published them in a report dated October 17, 19214: